 The MDE, aka the minimum goal or effect size, is relative to the control mean of the primary metric; it is not absolute nor standardized.
 For example, if the conversion rate for control is 10%, an MDE of 2% would mean that a change would be detected if the rate moved outside of 9.8% to 10.2%.

-The value of the MDE relies on context of the experiment.
 Use the smallest possible change desired to help determine if the experiment would be a success.

 |Smaller the MDE, larger the sample size|